Botanical Name: Maranta leuconeura

 Temperature: Average to warm (65-80°F/18-27°C) year-round

-Fertilizer: Feed with a liquid fertilizer diluted by half every 2 weeks spring through fall.
+Fertilizer: Feed with a water-soluble fertilizer diluted by half every 2 weeks spring through fall.

 Propagation: In spring, take 4-inch (10 cm) stem cuttings with 3-4 leaves attached.
 Root them in moist potting mix.
 When your plant gets too big, you can easily divide it in half by pulling apart its shallow roots.